 Fugaku paused to nod even though both men were long gone.
 He didn't look forward to arriving at the tower.
 There was no way to explain this.

 He entered the first empty private suite in the tower.
 Normally, these were only reserved for diplomats and their families who had traveled from long distances, but this would have to do.
 He needed a secure location for the boy and there weren't many places quite as secure as the tower.
 It also offered a level of privacy that was needed.
-News of the boy's return didn't need to be spread when before they could be sure what happened.
+News of the boy's return didn't need to be spread before they could be sure of what happened.
 Before they could make sure the boy would recover.
 Before they could capture the people that did this.

 Fugaku took a deep breath before touching the seal that would alert the Hokage to the room.
 It was setup for public relations.
 It looked better to have the Hokage coming to you than simple members of staff.
 He tapped his fingers on the doorframe for a moment before heading towards the window and releasing a crow that would fetch Inoichi.

 Fugaku raised his hand to stop the barrage of questions.
 "We do have an issue."
 Fugaku turned slightly and gestured to the bed.
 There wasn't really anything he could say.
 'We have your son back' wasn't quite right.